 - 15 feet wide, 60 feet long.
-Each cell is either

-10 feet × 10 feet, or 10 feet × 15 feet.
+Each cell is either 10 feet × 10 feet, or 10 feet × 15 feet.

 - This darkened room is a prison for all the caught monsters.
 Each cell has one of the monsters listed in the Lightvale Valley Random Encounter Table in it.
 If the PCs have encountered one of these monsters before, the monster retains any damage it has previously taken.
 If a monster was killed, it is no longer present in the cell.

 - Each cell contains one of the following monsters:

-- 1d4 zombies
+- \circ 1d6 zombies

 - 2d6 skeletons

+- A pterodactyl

-- A wyvern
+- A basilisk

-- A vampire spawn (their cell has a coffin and accommodations)

-- ▶ 1d4 giant spiders
+- o 1d6 attercops

-- An owlbear - A spirit naga (her cell has soft bedding and pillows) - A young red dragon (secretly a polymorphed dog) - Any monsters that are released will target and attack Morgotha and any villager NPCs present.
+- ► A mammoth - A harpy (her cell has soft bedding and pillows) - A fire drake (secretly a polymorphed dog) - Any monsters that are released will target and attack Morgotha and any villager NPCs present.
 Most of them resent or hate their human masters, or at least would rather kill/ eat them than the PCs.